On this page:

 - Liquid Waste

-Dispose the following materials through the conventional sanitary sewage system if the materials are deactivated with 10% bleach solution and plenty of water.
-Contact EH&S if you cannot deactivate it:
+Dispose the following materials through the conventional sanitary sewage system if the materials are inactivated for 30 minutes with a freshly made 10:1 dilution of normal household bleach.
+Follow with plenty of water.

 - Human or animal blood